watertap-org/watertap/docs/getting_started/install.rst

 .. note:: Some tests will be skipped (denoted by an ``s`` symbol).
 This is to be expected, as some of the tests are only applicable within a developer environment.

-For ProteusLib developers
+For WaterTAP developers
 -------------------------

-If you plan to contribute to ProteusLib's codebase, choose this option.
+If you plan to contribute to WaterTAP's codebase, choose this option.

-.. note:: Typically, *contributing to ProteusLib* will involve opening a Pull Request (PR) in ProteusLib's repository.
+.. note:: Typically, *contributing to WaterTAP* will involve opening a Pull Request (PR) in WaterTAP's repository.
 For more information, refer to :ref:`developer-guide`.

 #.
-Create a Conda environment (in this example, named ``proteuslib-dev``) where ProteusLib and all dependendencies needed for development will be installed, then activate it:
+Create a Conda environment (in this example, named ``proteuslib-dev``) where WaterTAP and all dependendencies needed for development will be installed, then activate it:

 	.. code-block:: shell